rohitballari/Car_Rental_Project/README.md

     - Conclusion
     - References
 - The project report is written in Microsoft Word.
-- The project repot has flow chart, ERD, and UML diagram.
+- The project reprot has flow chart, ERD, and UML diagram.